Skip to Content

 Luna Sea Fish House

 First, on the list of top things to do in Yachats, Oregon is to visit Luna Sea Fish House.
-It is where we stopped for a good old-fashioned “fish and chips”.
-I was literally craving this as we drove up the coast, so we decided to stop at Luna Sea Fish House as it was recommended from a few other bloggers.
-It’s known for it’s locally fresh caught fish and seafood!
-And it was pretty busy when we visited, filled with tourists satisfied with the fabulous taste and locally fresh caught fish!
+It is where we stopped for a good old-fashioned fish and chips.
+I was literally craving this as we drove up the coast, so we decided to stop at Luna Sea Fish House as it was recommended by a few other bloggers.

 We ordered the Halibut and Scallops which both tasted super fresh and delicious.
 You can either get the fish grilled or fried.
 We both decided to get our meal fried, because who doesn’t love a good old-fashioned fried fish & chips!